Basilashvili lines up Struff in Munich Open final - WHIZ News

 Struff made his first tour final after ending a seven-match losing run in semifinals by stopping in-form qualifier Ilya Ivashka 6-4, 6-1.
 Struff recovered from 3-1 down in the first set, winning 11 of the next 13 games.

-At 44th in the world, Struff shed his record of being the highest-ranked men’s player never to have played an ATP singles final.
+At 44th in the world, Struff shed his record of being the highest-ranked men’s player yet to have played an ATP singles final.

 Ivashka had beaten two-time Munich champion Alexander Zverev in the previous round and went 10-2 on clay last month.